DataDog/documentation/content/en/metrics/_index.md

 ### Anatomy of a metric query

-A metric query in Datadog looks like this:
+Regardless of the visualization, every metric query in Datadog looks like this:

 {{< img src="metrics/introduction/color-query2.png" alt="Example query with color-coded sections"  style="width:70%;">}}